lsst-dm/dmtn-182/index.rst

 Due to the expected use of nested groups of collections, the Butler may want to allow an ACL to be associated with a path prefix or wildcard and not only a single collection.
 This changes the logic for finding an ACL that applies to a given collection, but the rest of the authorization logic is unchanged.

-If there is a need to separate read access from write access, each collection can be associated with two ACLs, one controlling read and one controlling write.
+If there is a need to separate read access from write access in ACLs, each collection can be associated with two ACLs, one controlling read and one controlling write.
 The implicit ownership checks (the first two authorization rules) grant both read and write access.
 The third authorization rule is applied to either the read ACL or the write ACL depending on the operation.
 The API to set or clear the ACL would take an additional parameter specifying whether to act on the read ACL or the write ACL.